maxerenberg/xidlechain/tests/README.txt

 The AudioManager test should print Running and Stopped events when the total number of running sinks transitions between 1 and 0.

+The EventManager test mocks out the detectors and the process spawner to test the EventManager event logic.
+It should run and return successfully.